iliawnek/SystematicReview/README.md

 Set up by running `fresh-start.bat` or `fresh-start.sh`.
 The script performs the following actions:

-1. Installs modules from requirements.txt with `pip -r requirements.txt`.
+1. Installs modules from requirements.txt with `pip install -r requirements.txt`.
 2. Removes any existing database, if it exists.
 3. Creates a new set of migrations and runs them.
 4. Populates the new database by running the population script `populate.py`.